news and media

 The 48th German Studies Association Conference, to be held in Atlanta, GA from September 26–29, 2024, will continue to host a series of seminars in addition to regular panel sessions and roundtables (general conference information is available here).
-Seminars meet for all three days of the conference.
+Seminars meet for all three days of the conference (Friday, Saturday, Sunday).
 They explore new avenues of academic exchange and foster extended discussion, rigorous intellectual debate, and intensified networking.
 Seminars are typically proposed and led by two to three conveners and must consist of a minimum of 8 and a maximum of 20 participants, including the conveners themselves.
 Seminars must be open to applications from interested participants, and conveners are expected to make every effort to aim for broad diversity and include scholars from different disciplines and at different career stages, including graduate students.
 Seminars may enable

 - extended discussion of a recent academic publication;

 - exploration of a promising new research topic;